jnlongnecker/dungeoneers/Manual/Combat.md

 ### Specific Rule - Cudgels & Axes

-An `attack` with a cudgel or axe type weapon becomes a `critical hit` if the `attackers` `power` score is greater than or equal to the `dodge die` total rolled by the `defender`.
+An `attack` with a cudgel or axe type weapon becomes a `critical hit` if the `attackers` `strength` score is greater than or equal to the `dodge die` total rolled by the `defender`.

 > For example let's imagine a skeleton is being `attacked` by Suori, who is wielding a warhammer.
-Suori has a `power` score of 3, and the skeleton's `dodge die` total is a 2.
+Suori has a `strength` score of 3, and the skeleton's `dodge die` total is a 2.
 In this instance, Suori's `attack` is a `critical hit`!

 ### Specific Rule - Lances